Vanguard Review 2024: Low-Cost Investing On The Path To FI

 Investment Minimums

-Other firms just need a few hundred to a few thousand dollars to open an account.
+Other firms have requirements of a few hundred to a few thousand dollars just to open an account.
 This can make it difficult for new investors to start and build their portfolios.

-Some funds require a minimum investment of $3,000, but Vanguard has recently lowered the threshold with a few options starting at $1,000.
+Some funds require a minimum of $3,000 to invest but Vanguard has recently lowered the threshold with a few options starting at $1,000.
 Another positive is that Vanguard offers the option to buy a single share of a Vanguard ETF, dropping the barrier further.

 Even if you have only a few hundred dollars to get started, you can build a well-diversified, low-cost portfolio in a few months.